A nice supporter and cat lover, Mr Lee, asked me for help so I’m asking all of you to join in.

 I never heard back from Ms Piazza.

-Numerous phone calls were made to OSU’s Hospital for Companion Animals by my researchers posing as first time cat owners who wanted a spay/neuter with a declaw.
+Numerous phone calls were made to OSU’s Hospital for Companion Animals in June/July 2017 by my researchers posing as first time cat owners who wanted a spay/neuter with a declaw.

 We have withheld the names of employees for fear that they might suffer backlash for their honest answers.